udelcodes/udelcodes.github.io/crypto1.md

 ### If you're interested in learning more about the Ceasar and Substitution Ciphers...

 You can research the last 2 alphabets that we didn't cover (K3 and K4).
-You can also use [this Aristocrat generator](https://codepen.io/AndyNovo/full/KKpNRxw) created by our professor Dr. Andrew Novocin to practice an unlimited amount of Aristocrat Ciphers.
+You can also use [this Aristocrat generator](https://codepen.io/AndyNovo/full/KKpNRxw) created by our awesome professor Dr. Andy Novocin to practice an unlimited amount of Aristocrat Ciphers.
 If your school has a Science Olympiad team, consider joining it and competing in the CodeBusters event.
 This event is all about cracking ciphers!

 ## Switching Gears: Baconian Cipher